 There’s a difference between commitment and compliance, and the goal is to get commitment from the team.

-Then, we can pair those high-level reasons with a specific initiative.
 Sometimes the team surfaces more specific problems with documentation, like:

 Treat documentation like a discipline.
 Just as much as you incentivize shipping code you need to incentivize good documentation.
 That means the ability to write documentation is considered in the hiring and promotion processes.